On this 11-week course you will study, in depth, three works by Shakespeare: a comedy, a tragedy or history, and a selection of the sonnets.

-Having completed this unit you will be able to:
+At the end of this course you will be able to:

-- Identify characteristics of Shakespearean genres
+- identify characteristics of Shakespearean genres

-- Make connections between Shakespeare's works and their historical, political, social, philosophical, religious, national, literary, artistic and theatrical contexts
+- make connections between Shakespeare's works and their historical, political, social, philosophical, religious, national, literary, artistic and theatrical contexts

-- Analyse Shakespeare's use of language
+- analyse Shakespeare's use of language

-- Identify source material for Shakespeare's work
+- identify source material for Shakespeare's work

-- Discuss Shakespeare's plays as both texts and theatrical performance pieces
+- discuss Shakespeare's plays as both texts and theatrical performance pieces

-- Engage critically with perspectives on Shakespeare’s works.
+- engage critically with perspectives on Shakespeare’s works.

 This course carries six credits.
 To be awarded credits, a minimum of 80% attendance is required.

-Registration for this course is now closed.
+Booking for this course is now closed.